 Before You Go

 Did this post on the Corona crisis leave you on edge?
 Are you a teacher looking for a solution to distance learning?
-Do you need help finding unique and engaging instructional resources for children?
+Do you need help finding unique and engaging instructional resources for children that get them excited about learning?
 Did you learn more about the effects the Corona crisis has had on education?
 Here are some posts that you can use to take your mind off of some of those effects on education that you unfortunately can’t change, while empowering you to change those that you can.